Silja Lines MS Silja Europa

 There is a solution to dirty marine glass!
-Ritec offer cruise lines, ferry companies, super yacht owners, shipyards, and ship window / balcony manufacturers a complete and unique service that helps keeping glass on marine vessels looking like new, whilst reducing water and crew time requirements for its cleaning, and maximising passenger satisfaction.
+Ritec offer cruise lines, ferry companies, super yacht owners, shipyards, and ship window / balcony manufacturers a complete and unique service that helps glass on marine vessels looking like new, whilst reducing water and crew time requirements for its cleaning, and maximising passenger satisfaction.

 On exterior glass, ClearShield®: